sl8r000/stack_exchange_client/README.md

 client_id: 123
 key: 50m3 l0n9 h#
 ```
 Then run auto_setup.py.
-This can be useful for IPython:
+This approach is useful if you plan on using the client in IPython (since then you don't need to copy/paste the credentials every time you want to use the client):
 ```python
 In [1]: %run auto_setup.py
 Object client ready.